 Help me out — I have plans to introduce three more guests this month, and I know who two of them are but I’m not sold on the third…

-Who will we meet next?
-The contentious Kraken mentioned in this installment, perhaps?
-Or another of the many archetypes attending the ball?
-Come back next week to find out!
+Who comes next?
+I’ll give you a hint: if you recognize next week’s archetype you can congratulate yourself for being hip to Internet pop culture.
 In the meantime, don’t forget that you can now download combined color and black and white PDFs of all of my 2014 dolls and outfits for free!
-Also follow me on Facebook, Twitter or Pinterest for sneak previews, paperdoll thoughts and fun reference images of dresses.
+Also follow me on Facebook, Twitter or Pinterest for sneak previews, paperdoll thoughts and drawing tutorials I think might be useful.
 If you enjoy my work, I’d also appreciate your support through Patreon.